United States Atomic Energy Commission: History

 In creating the AEC, Congress declared that atomic energy should be employed not only in the form of nuclear weapons for the nation's defense, but also to promote world peace, improve the public welfare and strengthen free competition in private enterprise.
 At the same time, the McMahon Act which created the AEC also gave it unprecedented powers of regulation over the entire field of nuclear science and technology.
 It furthermore explicitly prevented technology transfer between the United States and other countries, and required FBI investigations for all scientists or industrial contractors who wished to have access to any AEC controlled nuclear information.
 The signing was the culmination of long months of intensive debate among politicians, military planners and atomic scientists over the fate of this new energy source and the means by which it would be regulated.
 President Truman appointed David Lilienthal as the first Chairman of the AEC.

 Congress gave the new civilian AEC extraordinary power and considerable independence to carry out its mission.
 To provide the AEC exceptional freedom in hiring its scientists and engineers, AEC employees were exempt from the civil service system.
 The AEC's first order of business was to inspect the scattered empire of atomic plants and laboratories to be inherited from the U.S. Army.

-Because of the need for great security, all production facilities and nuclear reactors would be government-owned, while all technical information and research results would be under AEC control.
+Because of the great need for security, all production facilities and nuclear reactors would be government-owned, while all technical information and research results would be under AEC control.
 The National Laboratory system was established from the facilities created under the Manhattan Project.
-Argonne National Laboratory was one of the first laboratories authorized under this legislation as a contractor-operated facility dedicated to fulfilling the new AEC's missions. the Argonne was the first of the regional laboratories, to involve universities in the Chicago area.
+Argonne National Laboratory was one of the first laboratories authorized under this legislation as a contractor-operated facility dedicated to fulfilling the new AEC's missions.
+Argonne was the first of the regional laboratories to involve universities in the Chicago area.
 Others were the Clinton (CEW) labs and the Brookhaven National Laboratory in the Northeast, although a similar lab in Southern California did not eventuate.